 Who Can File and What Happens Next

 Any person with an interest in the estate can petition the court to remove a personal representative.
-Once the petition is filed, the court sets a hearing date and requires the petitioner to notify the personal representative and anyone else the court directs.
+Once filed, the court sets a hearing date.
+The petitioner must notify the representative and anyone else the court directs.

-Between the notice of removal proceedings and the actual hearing, the personal representative's powers are sharply curtailed.
-They can account for what they have done, correct any mismanagement, and take steps to preserve estate assets.
+Between the notice and the hearing, the court sharply limits the representative's powers.
+The representative can account for past actions, correct any mismanagement, and preserve estate assets.
 Beyond that, they generally cannot act unless the court orders otherwise.

 Cause for removal exists under any of the following circumstances: 1.
 If removal would be in the best interests of the estate.
 2. If it is shown that a personal representative or the person seeking the personal representative's appointment intentionally misrepresented material facts in the proceedings leading to the personal representative's appointment.